AdobeDocs/experience-manager-desktop-app.en/help/troubleshoot-app-v1.md

 ### General {#general}

-When writing to a checked-out file, the lock is only enforced within AEM's WebDAV implementation.
+When writing to a checked-out file, the lock is only enforced within AEM WebDAV implementation.
 Consequently, the lock is only enforced by clients that use WebDAV, such as desktop app.
-The lock is not enforced through AEM's web interface.
+The lock is not enforced through AEM web interface.
 The AEM interface merely displays a lock icon in the card view for assets that are checked out.
 The icon is cosmetic and has no effect on the behavior of AEM.

 In general, the WebDAV clients don't always behave as expected.
 There may be additional issues.
 However, refreshing or checking the asset in AEM is a sound way to verify that an asset isn't being modified.
 This behavior is typical of the OS WebDAV clients, which isn't under Adobe's control.